ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 data.c = GetCosmeticString(player)
 ```

-The cosmetic string is stored in the `data` table in the property `c`.
+The cosmetic string is stored in the `data` table in property `c`.
 It's a good idea to keep property names short to save on storage space.

-!!! tip "When using lots of short property names, write a comment above the property, as it can be easy to lose track on what the property is for."
+!!! tip "When using lots of short property names, write a comment above the property, as it can be easy to lose track of what the property is for."

 ### The CosmeticServer Script